New England Patriots vs. New York Jets NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Opponents of the two teams averaged a combined 8.2 more points per game last season (50.7) than this matchup's total of 42.5 points.
+- Opponents of these teams averaged a combined 50.7 points per game last season, 7.7 more than the over/under in this matchup.

-- The Patriots' average point total in matchups last year was 44.8, 2.3 points higher than the over/under in this game.
+- The average total the Patriots had set in games last year was 1.8 more points than this outing's point total.

-- The average point total for the Jets in 2020 was 2.4 points higher than this game's over/under.
+- Jets games in 2020 averaged a total of 44.9 points, 1.9 more than the point total in this matchup.

 Patriots stats and trends

-- The Patriots were favored by 5.5 points or more four times last season, and covered the spread in two of those contests.
+- The Patriots covered the spread twice when favored by 5.5 points or more last season (in four opportunities).

-- Click over to SISportsbook and place your bets on the Patriots against the spread.

 - New England and its opponents combined to hit the over five out of 16 times last season.

-- New England was 2-2 against the spread and 3-1 overall in games when it scored over 28.6 points last year.
+- New England was 2-2 against the spread and 3-1 overall last season when the team notched over 28.6 points.

-- In games that New England totaled more than 387.6 yards last year, the team was 2-3 against the spread and 3-2 overall.
+- New England was 2-3 against the spread and 3-2 overall when the team picked up over 387.6 yards last year.

-- The Patriots had 19 giveaways last year, while the Jets had 19 takeaways.
+- Last season the Patriots turned the ball over 19 times, while the Jets forced 19.

 Jets stats and trends

-- New York covered six times in 16 games with a spread last year.
+- New York compiled a 6-10-0 record against the spread last season.

-- The Jets were an underdog by 5.5 points or more 14 times last season, and covered the spread in six of those matchups.
+- The Jets had an ATS record of 6-8 when playing as at least 5.5-point underdogs last season.

-- New York's games hit the over seven out of 16 times last year.
+- New York and its opponents combined to hit the over seven out of 16 times last season.

-- Looking to place a bet on the over in this matchup?
-Check out SISportsbook and make your pick.

-- New York was 5-1 against the spread and 2-4 overall in games when it put up more than 22.1 points last year.
+- When New York put up over 22.1 points last season, it was 5-1 against the spread and 2-4 overall.

-- The Jets had 19 giveaways last season, while the Patriots had 22 takeaways.
+- The Jets turned the ball over 19 times last year, three fewer times than the Patriots forced turnovers (22).

 Patriots Top Players

-- A season ago, Damien Harris churned out 691 rushing yards (57.6 yards per game) and scored two touchdowns.
+- Damien Harris rushed for 691 yards on 137 carries (57.6 yards per game) while scoring two touchdowns a season ago.

-- Last season, Nelson Agholor was targeted 82 times and collected 48 catches for 896 yards (56 ypg) with eight touchdowns.
+- Nelson Agholor reeled in 48 passes for 896 yards last season and scored eight touchdowns.
+He was targeted 82 times and averaged 56.0 yards per game.

-- Jakobi Meyers also tacked on 59 grabs for 729 yards last year.
-He was targeted 81 times and put up 45.6 receiving yards per game.
+- Jakobi Meyers added 59 catches for 729 yards last year.
+He was targeted 81 times and averaged 45.6 receiving yards per game.

-- Last year Kendrick Bourne caught 49 passes on 74 targets for 667 yards and two touchdowns, averaging 44.5 receiving yards per game.
+- Kendrick Bourne racked up 667 yards on 49 catches with two touchdowns last year, averaging 44.5 yards per game on 74 targets.

 Jets Top Players

-- Ty Johnson took 54 carries for 254 rushing yards a season ago (16.9 yards per game) while scoring one touchdown.
+- A season ago, Ty Johnson racked up 254 rushing yards (16.9 yards per game) and scored one touchdown.

-- Last season Lamical Perine rushed for 232 yards on 64 carries (21.1 ypg), with two rushing touchdowns.
+- Last year Lamical Perine rushed for 232 yards on 64 carries (21.1 ypg), with two rushing touchdowns.

-- Last season Corey Davis hauled in 65 passes (on 92 targets) for 984 yards (70.3 yards per game) while scoring five touchdowns.
+- Last season Corey Davis hauled in 65 passes (on 92 targets) for 984 yards (70.3 yards per game) with five touchdowns.

-- Find the latest odds and place your bets on Davis to hit his player props at SISportsbook.

-- Keelan Cole chipped in with 55 grabs for 642 yards and five touchdowns last year.
-He was targeted 88 times and averaged 40.1 receiving yards per game.
+- Jamison Crowder chipped in with 699 yards on 59 catches and six touchdowns.
+He was targeted 89 times and put up 43.7 receiving yards per game last year.